justa-whitefox/NatureAndSurvive/GDD.md

 > >	* small villages spread across the continent,
 > >	* 1 main bigger city in the center of the main continent, named: vermilion, the city of steel,
 > >	* 2 villages citys-like spread across the main continent around the main city,
-> >	* 2 villages house-tree like spread across the continent in the densest forests,
+> >	* 2 UnderGround villages accessed by the mines, with a cave system underground the main continent,
 > > * 4 mines going in the mountains, source of ores for the main city.
 >
 > > ### Humanoid Characters Characteristics